 Fancy a quick bite to eat with the kids, perhaps chillaxing over lunch with your best mates or going for a refuel after browsing the shops along Jalan Kayu Aya?

 Following are some great cafes in Seminyak with a really casual vibe that you will absolutely love.

-Updated by Steven Waldberg (one of the marketing team) on 5th March 2020
+Updated by Steven Waldberg (one of the Bali Villa Escapes marketing team) on 23nd August 2022

 You would think you are in a cafe back home in Sydney or Melbourne.
 The interiors are ultra-contemporary and the food is amazing.
 This one has got to be the first on your lunchtime list.
 It’s just off the main Ea St road near Seminyak Square – you can’t miss it….look for the queues.
 Try the burgers with fries, they are absolutely delicious.

 Biku Restaurant in Petitenget Seminyak is a tea house tucked in an authentic Javanese Joglo house with a gorgeous intricately carved wooden ceiling and pillars.
 This charming tea house has indoor and outdoor seating areas and they do a fabulous high tea for adults and kids!
 Biku exudes old-world charm and his services are friendly and professional.
 Apart from the tea and the homebaked cakes, the food is also really good and everything is reasonably priced.
 Come in for a high tea, breakfast, lunch or dinner, any hour of the day is good to head over to Biku.
 Do make a reservation if you are planning to come during peak hours.